zeuxisoo/my-dns-pi/README.md

     vim etc/caddy/sites/your.domain.conf
     ```

-7. Setup TLS certification path in CoreDNS config file

-    Create the config file
+5. Create docker networks

     ```
-    cp etc/coredns/Corefile.example etc/coredns/Corefile
-    ```

-    Edit the config file content

-    ```
-    vim etc/coredns/Corefile
-    ```

-8. Create docker networks

-    ```
     sudo docker network create caddy-net --subnet=172.28.240.0/24
-    sudo docker network create pihole-net --subnet=172.28.241.0/24
+    sudo docker network create adguard-home-net --subnet=172.28.241.0/24
-    sudo docker network create monitor-net --subnet=172.28.242.0/24
     ```

-9. Start the docker
+6. Start the docker

     ```
     sudo docker-compose up -d
     ```

-10. If you don't set the pi dns in router or local network settings.
+7. If you don't set the pi dns in router or local network settings.
 You can hardcode your domain in local `hosts` file the like

     Edit the `hosts` file